Compagnie Française d'Assurance pour le Commerce Extérieur: History

+In 2010, Coface began offering credit insurance policies in Russia.

 In 2014, Coface was listed on the Paris stock exchange (Euronext Paris, CAC Small.

 In 2016, Coface transferred the state guarantees’s activities to the public bank Bpifrance thus putting an end to Coface's activities for the French State.

 In 2018, Coface announced the acquisition of PKZ, market leader in credit insurance in Slovenia, and a subsidiary of SID Bank16.

 On February 25, 2020, Natixis announced that it had signed a partnership agreement with Arch Capital Group relating to the sale of 29.5% of Coface's capital for €480 million.
 On the same day, Coface announced its new Build to Lead strategic plan which aims by 2023 to strengthen risk management and improve the group's commercial and operational efficiency.

 In July 2020, Coface finalized the acquisition of GIEK Kredittforsikring AS with the aim of strengthening its market position in Northern Europe.

 In 2021, the Group is present directly or indirectly in 100 countries.